Is Sharaputdin Magomedov Related to Khabib? ‘Shara Bullet’ Speaks on Embracing Khabib’s Way of Life

 ‘Bullet’ had once called ‘The Eagle’ an encyclopedia for him.
 Whenever he feels confused about what to do in a particular situation, he closes his eyes and thinks to himself, ‘What would Khabib do?‘.

 To be fair, that would work in most cases.
-If someone is shooting for a takedown, or trying an armbar, or throwing a chair at your bus, do what Khabib does- don’t let them shoot, don’t let them stretch your arms, and beat the mad Irish lad and talk crap to him while you do it.
+If someone is shooting for a takedown, or trying an armbar, or throwing a chair at your bus, do what Khabib did- don’t let them shoot, don’t let them stretch your arms, and beat the mad Irish lad and talk crap to him while you do it.

 It’s all very simple and well-chronicled.

-But it’s not just today that Khabib has changed.
-‘The Eagle’ is a trailblazer for sure but he’s also a visionary or rather his late father Abdulmanap was.
+‘The Eagle’ is a trailblazer for sure, but he’s also a visionary, or rather his late father Abdulmanap was.
 The Nurmagomedovs have already trained a world champion, someone who is currently UFC’s pound-for-pound #1 fighter.

 And he’s not even the only one.
 Each year, kids coming out of that region turn out to be more vicious and skilled than their previous generation.

-Khabib runs a number of gyms in Russia and has his own fighting promotion Eagle Fighting Championship.
+Khabib runs a number of gyms in Russia and has his own fighting promotion, Eagle Fighting Championship.

 So ‘The Eagle‘s story is something the ‘Bullet‘ looks to emulate.
 But Khabib is not the only one, young Shara finds himself motivated by.